OlPrognimak/ordermanager/README.md

  * Mockito
  * SpringBoot Test

-## Backend configuration, features and useful tips
+## Backend configuration features and useful tips
 - Security.
    Currently, uses BasicAuth.
 The security resources located in the package com.pr.ordermanager.security.
      The implementation of security contains: